ryoppippi/es-only/README.md

 // This module can only be used in Server Components
 // It will throw an error if imported from Client Components
 ```

+## How it works

+Each import uses conditional exports to either do nothing (when running in the correct environment) or throw a runtime error (when running in the wrong environment).

 ## Inspired by